A Few of My Favorite Books

 Some I discovered as a child, when my father read to me in the evenings.
 Others appeared later during long train rides, student years, or quiet weekends.
 A few I return to again and again.

-I haven’t covered even half of my favorite books yet — this page will keep growing.
+I have not covered even half of my favorite books yet — this page will continue to grow.

 Books I Return To